rem-bot-industries/rem-v2/README.md

 ## Installation instructions

 1. Install MongoDB with the [guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).
+2. Install redis with the [guide](https://redis.io/topics/quickstart)
 2. Install git, Here is the [link](https://git-scm.com/downloads) to get it.
 3. Install node, Here is the [link](https://nodejs.org/en/download/current/) to get it.
-4. Install ffmpeg and add it to path, it can be found [here](https://ffmpeg.org/download.html)
+4. Install ffmpeg and add it to path, it can be found [here](https://ffmpeg.org/download.html), if you are on linux, you might wanna compile it, here is a [guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu) for that
 5. If you have Windows, open a console with administrator permissions and type `npm install --global windows-build-tools` into it.
-This will install the neccessary tools, which will be later needed by npm to build Rems dependencies
+This will install the neccessary tools, which will be later needed by npm to build Rems dependencies.
-6. For Linux environments, you should get `buildtools-essentials` and `python 2.7` installed.
+6. For Linux environments, you should get `build-essential` and `python 2.7` installed.
 7. Clone the source of v2 from git
 8. Go into the just created directory and open a cmd and execute `npm install`.
 There could be some errors while installing the dependencies as the optional depenency of rem links to `eris-crystal`